Errollinsjr/Simple-Team-Profile-Generator/README.md

 https://vimeo.com/572834702
 </br>
-Open a terminal and type index.js before then filling out the prompts accurately
+Open a terminal and type node index.js before then filling out the prompts accurately

 </br>
 Shows
 - Walkthrough video that demonstrates the functionality of the Team Profile Generator and passing tests must be submitted

 - The walkthrough video shows all four tests passing from the command line